PierreGaudichon/fsystem/README.md

 Todo
 ----

- - deal with permissions errors (ex : fs.readdir /home/lost+found)
- - prevent the server from crashing
+ - prevent small binary files to be shown in the interface.